Gretchen Whitmer: Kidnapping plot

 On October 8, 2020, a federal indictment against six men associated with the Wolverine Watchmen, a Michigan-based militia group, was unsealed.
 The indictment charges the men with plotting to kidnap Whitmer and violently overthrow Michigan's government.
 The FBI became aware of the scheme in early 2020 after communications among the far-right group were discovered, and via an undercover agent who met with more than a dozen individuals at a meeting in Dublin, Ohio.
 Another seven men were charged with state crimes in relation to the plot.
 Facebook is cooperating with the investigation, since the federal criminal complaint detailed how the group used a private Facebook group to discuss the alleged plot.

-In the wake of the unsealed indictment, Whitmer, in a livestream, thanked the law enforcement agencies involved in the investigation, called the plotters "sick and depraved men", and blamed Trump for refusing to explicitly condemn far-right groups and for his handling of the COVID-19 pandemic in the United States.
+In the wake of the unsealed indictment, Whitmer, in a livestream, thanked the law enforcement agencies involved in the investigation.
+She called the plotters "sick and depraved men" and blamed Trump for refusing to explicitly condemn far-right groups and for his handling of the COVID-19 pandemic in the United States.
 In April 2022, two men (Harris and Caserta) were acquitted on all charges on grounds of entrapment by federal authorities.
 In August 2022, two others (Fox and Barry Croft Jr.) were convicted of conspiracy to kidnap.
 In October 2022, three others (Morrison, Musico, and Bellar) were convicted of providing material support for a terrorist act.
 Additionally, Garbin and Franks pleaded guilty.

-Political positions
+Policies and political positions

+Whitmer describes herself as a progressive Democrat who can work with legislators with different political perspectives.

 Abortion

-During the COVID-19 pandemic, groups within the United States anti-abortion movement criticized Whitmer for allowing abortion procedures to continue in Michigan, stating that they were "life-sustaining".
+During the COVID-19 pandemic, anti-abortion groups criticized Whitmer for allowing abortion procedures to continue in Michigan.

 In September 2021, Whitmer began working with the state legislature to repeal a 90-year-old law that banned abortion in Michigan, so as to preserve abortion rights in the state in case Roe v.
 Wade was overturned.
+After the Supreme Court overturned Roe v.
+Wade in 2022, it was unclear whether Michigan's 1931 statute criminalizing abortion procedures and drugs was operative.
+In April 2023, Whitmer signed a bill repealing the 1931 ban, ensuring abortion access in Michigan.

+Whitmer strongly supported 2022 Michigan Proposal 3, a ballot proposal that amended the Michigan Constitution to include the right to reproductive freedom, which the measure defined as "the right to make and effectuate decisions about all matters relating to pregnancy, including but not limited to prenatal care, childbirth, postpartum care, contraception, sterilization, abortion care, miscarriage management and infertility care."
+The proposal was approved by a wide margin in the 2022 election.
+Abortion is legal at all stages of pregnancy in Michigan.